-Michelle Bezanson is a biological anthropologist with research interests in evolutionary anthropology, primate positional behavior, and tropical forest ecology.
-Her field research has focused on infant, juvenile, and adult positional Behavior (posture and locomotion), tail use, and the behavioral, arboreal, and resource-based contexts of locomotor patterns in both New World and Old World primates.
-Currently, she is investigating how white-faced capuchins interact with and modify their arboreal environment to determine if they influence tree growth and epiphyte load.
-In addition, she is investigating the sustainability of anthropological field research and teaching in fragile ecosystems.
+Michelle Bezanson is a biological anthropologist with research interests in evolutionary anthropology, primate behavior, and tropical forest ecology.
+Her field research has focused on infant, juvenile, and adult positional Behavior (posture and locomotion), tail use, and the behavioral, arboreal, and resource-based contexts of locomotor patterns in primates.
+She also publishes on ethics, primate conservation and the sustainability of anthropological field research and teaching in fragile ecosystems.

 - Anthropology 1: Introduction to Biological Anthropology